Package Leaflet: Information for the User

 The effects of linezolid treatment on normal flora have not been evaluated in clinical trials.

-Occasionally, the use of antibiotics may lead to the overgrowth of non-susceptible microorganisms.
-Approximately 3% of patients who received linezolid at the recommended doses during clinical trials presented with candidiasis associated with treatment.
+Occasionally, the use of antibiotics can produce the overgrowth of non-susceptible microorganisms.
+Approximately 3% of patients who received linezolid at the recommended doses during clinical trials presented treatment-associated candidiasis.
 In cases of superinfection during treatment, appropriate measures should be taken.

 Special populations

-Linezolid should be used with caution in patients with severe renal impairment and only if the expected benefit outweighs the potential risk (see sections4.2 and5.2 of the technical data sheet).
+Linezolid should be used with special caution in patients with severe renal insufficiency, and only if the expected benefit is considered superior to the possible risk (see sections 4.2 and 5.2 of the technical sheet).

-Linezolid should only be used in patients with severe hepatic impairment if the expected benefit outweighs the potential risk (see sections4.2 and 5.2 of the technical data sheet).
+It is recommended that linezolid be administered to patients with severe hepatic insufficiency only if it is considered that the expected benefit outweighs the possible risk (see sections 4.2 and 5.2 of the technical sheet).

 Effects on fertility

-In studies with adult male rats, linezolid caused a reversible decrease in fertility and abnormal sperm morphology.
-The potential effects of linezolid on human male reproductive system are unknown.
+In studies conducted in adult male rats with exposure levels to linezolid similar to those expected in humans, a reversible decrease in fertility and abnormal sperm morphology were observed.
+The possible effects of linezolid on the human male reproductive system are unknown.

 Clinical trials

-Clinical trials did not include patients with diabetic foot lesions, pressure ulcers, ischemic lesions, severe burns, or gangrene.
-Therefore, there is limited experience with the use of linezolid in the treatment of these conditions.
+Controlled clinical trials did not include patients with diabetic foot lesions, decubitus ulcers, ischemic lesions, severe burns, or gangrene.
+Consequently, there is limited experience with the use of linezolid in the treatment of these pathologies.

 Warnings about excipients